 - Comment karma: Earned from upvotes on comments.

-Karma is a trust indicator—users with high karma are perceived as valuable contributors.
+Karma is a trust indicator, users with high karma are perceived as valuable contributors.
 Some subreddits even require a minimum karma level to post, preventing spam and ensuring quality participation.

-For marketers, karma plays a role in credibility.
-A new account with no karma posting promotional content may be seen as spammy.
 Building karma through genuine engagement (by posting helpful content and making insightful comments) can establish trust and increase the chances of upvotes on marketing-related content.

 How Upvotes Impact Content Visibility

 Upvotes are crucial for maximizing content reach on Reddit.
-Here’s why:

 - Higher-ranked posts: More upvotes push posts to the top of subreddit feeds.